Skip to main content

 "It's certainly opened up some plays and some run schemes and some play-action schemes that we haven't had in the past," Burrow said.
 "So we'll find out.
 I'm not quite sure.
 I think it fits who we are now.
 We have the personnel to do it.
 We have the O-line that feels really good about the run schemes that we have and taking ownership of it.
 And so that's who we are now."

-And Burrow says it's a must they run it well against Baltimore.
-And they have.
-Last year in the 27-24 early-season loss, they averaged more than four yards per on 15 carries.
+Burrow says it's a must they run it well against Baltimore, and they have.
+Last year in the 27-24 early-season loss, they averaged more than four yards per rush on 15 carries.
 Last Nov.
-16 in Baltimore, when Burrow got hurt late in the first half, running back Joe Mixon averaged more than five yards per on his nine first-half carries and the Bengals went on to rush for 136 yards in a 34-20 loss in one of the five biggest run games against Baltimore last year.
+16 in Baltimore, when Burrow got hurt late in the first half, running back Joe Mixon averaged more than five yards per rush on his nine first-half carries, and the Bengals went on to rush for 136 yards — one of the five biggest run games against Baltimore last year — in a 34-20 loss.

 "We're rolling on offense right now.
 We've still left some points out there, which when you score 33, 34 back-to-back and you feel like you've left points on the board, that's a good spot to be as an offense," Burrow said.
 "We're going to continue to chase perfection, try to score on every drive.
 It's a big opportunity.
 We thrive in these moments.
 We're excited about it in front of our fans that we're going to need on Sunday.
 I hope they're excited, too."

-TREY GOES: Biggest lift of the day had to be Pro Bowl sacker Trey Hendrickson up and going limited Wednesday with a stinger that took him out of the last eight minutes last Sunday in Carolina.
+Biggest lift of the day had to be Pro Bowl edge rusher Trey Hendrickson up and going limited Wednesday with a stinger that took him out of the last eight minutes last Sunday in Carolina.

-REINFORCEMENTS REPORT: Those defensive line reinforcements Taylor has been talking about began reporting for practice Wednesday.
+Those defensive line reinforcements Taylor has been talking about began reporting for practice Wednesday.
 Starting defensive tackle B.J.
 Hill returned for the first time since limping off in Kansas City with a hamstring injury Sept.
-15 and was listed as limited but the vibes seemed good.
+15 and was listed as limited, but the vibes seemed good.

 Edge Myles Murphy, who hurt his MCL Aug.
-20, returned to practice full.
-So did rookie Mckinnley Jackson, out with an MCL tear since Aug.
+20, returned to practice in full.
+So did rookie McKinnley Jackson, who was also out with an MCL injury since Aug.
 8. Since Murphy worked pretty much all of training camp, he seems ahead of Jackson.
 They still have to be activated off injured reserve if the Bengals think they're healthy enough to go against the Ravens.

 Murphy, who had an impressive camp, said he didn't feel all that rusty.